Daviey/gophish/README.md

 To build Gophish from source, simply run ```go get github.com/gophish/gophish``` and ```cd``` into the project source directory.
 Then, run ```go build```.
 After this, you should have a binary called ```gophish``` in the current directory.

 ### Docker
-You can also use Gophish via an unofficial Docker container [here](https://hub.docker.com/r/matteoggl/gophish/).
+You can also use Gophish via an unofficial Docker image [here](https://hub.docker.com/r/daviey/gophish/).

+$ docker run -ti --name gophish -p 3333:3333 -p 8083:80 daviey/gophish

 ### Setup
 After running the Gophish binary, open an Internet browser to http://localhost:3333 and login with the default username (admin) and password (gophish).